-Interim report January-March 2024
+Year-end report January-December 2024

 AlzeCure[®] is a Swedish pharmaceutical company that develops new innovative small-molecule drug therapies for the treatment of severe diseases and conditions that affect the central nervous system, such as Alzheimer's disease and pain - indications for which currently available treatment is very limited.
-The company is listed on Nasdaq First North Premier Growth Market and is developing several parallel drug candidates based on three research platforms: NeuroRestore[®], Alzstatin[®] and Painless.
-NeuroRestore consists of two symptom-relieving drug candidates where the unique mechanism of action allows multiple indications - Alzheimer's disease, as well as cognitive disorders associated with traumatic brain injury, sleep apnea and Parkinson's disease, as well as treatment for depression.
+The company is listed on Nasdaq First North Premier Growth Market in Sweden and is developing several parallel drug candidates based on three research platforms: NeuroRestore[®], Alzstatin[®] and Painless.
+NeuroRestore consists of two symptom-relieving drug candidates where the unique mechanism of action allows multiple indications - Alzheimer's disease, as well as cognitive disorders such as those associated with traumatic brain injury, sleep apnea and Parkinson's disease, as well as treatment for depression.

-The Alzstatin platform focuses on developing diseasemodifying and preventive drug candidates for early treatment of Alzheimer's disease and comprises two candidates.
+The Alzstatin platform focuses on developing diseasemodifying and preventive drug candidates for early treatment of Alzheimer's disease.

 Painless is the company's research platform in the field of pain and contains two projects: ACD440, which is a drug candidate in the clinical development phase for the treatment of neuropathic pain, and TrkA-NAM, which targets severe pain in conditions such as osteoarthritis.

-AlzeCure® aims to pursue its own projects through preclinical research and development to an early clinical phase and is continually working on business development to find suitable outlicensing solutions or partnerships with other pharmaceutical companies.
+AlzeCure[®] aims to pursue its own projects through preclinical research and development to an early clinical phase and is continually working on business development to find suitable out-licensing solutions or partnerships with other pharmaceutical companies.